 Sites at the Beverly Beach State Park

 The whole of Oregon is dog friendly, with lots of dogs enjoying an off-leash run on the sand.
 As you are not far from town, there is not much wildlife in the park, aside from racoons, squirrels, and chipmunks.
-There are also lovely little birds, called Sanderlings, that frolic in the shallow water, probing the sand for small crustaceans.
+Also, there are lovely little birds, called Sanderlings, that frolic in the shallow water, probing the sand for small crustaceans.

-We also went to check out the South Beach State Park, which was not as nice as Beverly Beach, but the waves at the adjacent beach were suitable for surfing.
+We also went to check out the South Beach State Park, which was not as nice as Beverly Beach.
+However, the waves at the adjacent beach were suitable for surfing.
 South Beach State Park is more like a car park, while Beverly Beach State Park has more of a wilderness feeling, and a much more attractive layout.

 The nearby town of Newport has an historical harbor area which has attractions, restaurants, shopping, and a dock full of barking sea lions!